ExtraltExtralt

 Want to see how it works?
 Read our introduction to Extralt or sign up to try it out.

-What's changing for web scraping this year
+What's changing for AI web scraping this year

 The maintenance burden is shifting too.
 Instead of teams of engineers maintaining CSS selectors, AI agents handle adaptation.
-One study showed maintenance effort dropping by 85% when AI-driven systems recognized page changes and updated extraction logic automatically11.
+One study showed maintenance effort dropping by 85% when AI-driven systems recognized page changes and updated extraction logic automatically9.

 Operations that once required six-figure infrastructure investments can now run on a single AI-generated crawler.
 The economics change when you move AI from run time to build time.